 10TH INTERNATIONAL CONFERENCE ON ADAPTIVE MODELING AND SIMULATION

-We would like to invite you to participate in the 10th International Conference on Adaptive Modeling and Simulation (ADMOS 2021), which will be held 21-23 June 2021.
-Due to the current pandemic we have decided to host the conference in a digital format at Chalmers University of Technology, Gothenburg, Sweden.
+We would like to invite you to participate in the 10th International Conference on Adaptive Modeling and Simulation (ADMOS 2021) which will be held 21-23 June 2021.
+Due to the current pandemic we have decided to host the conference in a digital format at Chalmers University Technology, Gothenburg, Sweden.
 Hopefully in the near future we can meet again in person and in a safe way but until then we are preparing a professional online venue and we would like you to take part in the fully-online experience.

 Numerical Modeling and Simulation are increasingly used as a complementary tool to Experimental Modeling and Analysis and as a design or certification tool in engineering applications.
 However, after more than thirty years of scientific investigation around Adaptive Modeling and Simulation, the problem of properly assessing and controlling the quality of the numerical solutions still represents a relevant issue in the scientific community.
 Nowadays, it is well-established that a certain maturity has been reached in this context, as well as calculations for industrial applications can be verified and error bounds can be provided in many cases.
 Nevertheless, the design of sophisticated engineering systems requires increasingly complex and coupled modeling and verification tools are still lacking in these cases.
 Furthermore, new challenges characterize the actual industrial demands, such as fast calculations for real-time decision making, design optimization, inverse analysis, simulation-based control, in particular in the presence of uncertainty.